Everyman's Library Dust Jackets

 [Back to Top of Page]

-Children's Dust Jackets
+Children's Jackets

-Children's Dust Jackets (1949-1960)
+Children's Jackets (1949-1960)

 In the early 1950s, Dents began to produce pictorial covers for children's titles, with the same basic format as the Version 4 jackets.
 They issued 24 volumes in the Young People section with these jackets until 1960 or so, after most of these titles had been transitioned out of the Everyman's Library and into the Children's Illustrated Classics series.
 Even though this extended into the large format binding period, the pictorial jackets continued to be produced until the warehouse inventories of the Style 3 bindings were exhausted.